Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

 \xhdr{Implementation Details} We implement \textsc{BenchAlign} using a linear RankNet model trained with a pairwise ranking loss.
-We use the Adam optimizer with a learning rate of 1e-4, a margin of separation of $0$, and no weight decay unless indicated otherwise.
-Since the ground truth ranking is produced by the reward model's scores evaluated on IFEval, we exclude IFEval from \textsc{BenchAlign}'s training data.
+We use the Adam optimizer with a learning rate of 1e-4, a margin of separation of $0$, and no weight decay unless otherwise indicated.
+Since the target ranking is given by the reward model's scores evaluated on IFEval, we exclude IFEval from \textsc{BenchAlign}'s training data\footnote{We provide further analysis on our learning-to-rank algorithm and compute resources in Appendix \ref{ap:ltr_choices}}.